DrKrisChan/microSD-shield-Fritzing-part/README.md

 ![microSD shield](KCL_MicroSD.PNG)

+# How to add part:
+Open Fritzing, under File > Open > KCL_MicroSD.fzpz The part will then be added to your parts list (under MINE folder) or you can search for it as "KCL microSD shield"

 # License & Usage
 This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/) **- any use of any material here requires attribution and for derivative content to be shared.**